gorango/flowcraft/docs/api-reference/workflow.md

 ## `Flow`

-A special `Node` that orchestrates a sequence of other nodes.
+A special `Node` that acts as a container for a graph of other nodes and their shared middleware.

 `extends Node`